 To grab your prospect’s attention from the get-go, personalize your email with details that show you know who they are and what they need — that means you need to get rid of this same snooze fest of a greeting: In these uncertain times… ❌

-Your prospect receives dozens of email templates where the only thing a sales rep changes is the recipient’s name.
+Your prospect receives dozens of custom email templates where the only thing a sales rep changes is the recipient’s name.
 So stand out from the mountain of spam by getting right to their main concern and explain how you alleviate them.

 How can your product help them get more sleep at night?